picture element is a markup pattern that allows developers to declare multiple sources for

 images are presented to the user.

-picture element is one part of the new picture specification.
+picture element is one part of the HTML specification.

 sizes attributes extend the